RFC 0001 — Version 1.0

 | MUSIC-001 | ERROR | Tie connects different pitches |

-| MUSIC-002 | ERROR | Duration overflow |
+| MUSIC-002 | ERROR | Duration overflow (exceeds measure) |

-| MUSIC-003 | WARNING | Extreme pitch |
+| MUSIC-003 | WARNING | Pitch out of instrument range |

 | MUSIC-004 | WARNING | Parallel fifths/octaves |